 This can also be caused by catching to many fish with one lure.
 How should I fix straying crankbaits?
 With a pair of needle-nose pliers, make minor adjustments in the tie eye of the lure to the right or left.
 Generally, the opposite direction it wants to turn when cranking it.

-Make that adjustment, cast it out, retrieve it, and then make another small adjustment until the crankbait is perfectly tracking.
+Make that adjustment, cast it out, retrieve it, and then make another slight adjustment until the crankbait is perfectly tracking.

 This practice is essential as hooks can dull but changing hook styles and sizes will affect crankbait action.
 The treble hook styles vary in size and length, making them shallower and deeper into the water.

 The dramatic change may affect how the crankbait is intended to be used and give the cranking a small effect.
 Switching hooks to similar shapes, sizes, or even brands is recommended to prevent any side effects of the bait.
 Most of these lures were manufactured with a specific hook to operate the property.

 What Color Crankbait to Use?

 Shad coexist with bass; anywhere this happens, match your crankbait or lipless crankbait colors to shad patterns.
 It is always an excellent lure, no matter what time of year.

 Anything flashy colored, silver, or white that resembles a shad works wonders when it comes to a square bill crankbait.
 Bright shad patterns like white excel in clear and dirty water, and the more translucent shades are best.
 A good stock of shad pattern crankbaits is always a good idea to have ready to go all year round.

 We like to break the colors up into four categories.
 For springtime bass fishing, crawfish red imitations should be used more frequently.
 They are an excellent choice when the bass moves shallowly early in the year.
 A crawfish pattern will also work while shallow to spawn and look for a quick meal.